+Childhood substance abuse in New Hampshire is a serious problem.
 In the United States, 72,287 people died of drug overdoses in 2017 (most recent statistics available).
 That’s 198 people every day, or a loss of life equivalent to 9/11 every two weeks.
 Fear is warranted.
+I see it all the time at our New Hampshire drug rehab.
 But how do we keep it from controlling us?

 According to Harrington, it’s all about self care.
 We need to experience the emotion, but not allow it to dictate us.
 When we eat well, sleep well, and take care of our own medical, emotional and spiritual needs, we strengthen ourselves, enabling us to support our loved ones when they need help.
 “Personally, I’ve started running a lot to work through that fight or flight response that fear puts us in,” Harrington says, referencing how she manages the stress caused by her brother’s active addiction and stays present for her children.
 This is a form of gestalt therapy, which according to Psychology Today, is a client-centered approach to psychotherapy that helps us focus on the present and understand what is really happening in our lives in the moment, rather than what we may perceive to be happening based on experience.
 “It’s kind of like a massage therapist working though a knot in the body so it doesn’t continue to affect other areas of the body,” Harrington explains.